PaddlePaddle/awesome-DeepLearning/README_en.md

 This book you are reading is interactive.
 There are two way to running the tutorial.
-1. run on jupyter notebook ([install paddle](https://www.paddlepaddle.org.cn/documentation/docs/zh/beginners_guide/install/index_cn.html) firstly)
+1. run on jupyter notebook ([install PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/zh/beginners_guide/install/index_cn.html) firstly)
-2. run on Baidu AIstudio (paddle installed)
+2. run on Baidu AI Studio (PaddlePaddle installed)

 ## Preparation for Run Tutorial
 - Python3
-- Paddle 1.6.0
+- PaddlePaddle 1.6.0
 - numpy
 - matplotlib